-We and certain of our subsidiaries are parties to other actions and proceedings incident to our business in the ordinary course of business, including litigation regarding our intellectual property, challenges to the enforceability or validity of our intellectual property and claims that our products infringe on the intellectual property rights of others.
-The pending proceedings involve complex questions of fact and law and will require the expenditure of significant funds and the diversion of other resources to prosecute and defend.
-The results of legal proceedings are inherently uncertain, and material adverse outcomes are possible.
+We and certain of our subsidiaries are parties to actions and proceedings incident to our business in the ordinary course of business, including litigation regarding our intellectual property, challenges to the enforceability or validity of our intellectual property and claims that our products infringe on the intellectual property rights of others.
+These proceedings often involve complex questions of fact and law and will require the expenditure of significant funds and the diversion of other resources to prosecute and defend.
+We defend ourselves vigorously against any such claims.
+In December 2011, the Company entered into a settlement and license agreement with a third-party company for infringement of the Company's patent whereby the Company will receive \$2 million which will be paid in equal installments of \$300,000 in each quarter of 2012 and the remainder will be paid in two equal installments in the first two quarters of 2013.
+For the three months ended March 31, 2012, the Company received the first \$300,000 payment which was recorded as a credit to the litigation expenses in the Condensed Consolidated Statement of Operations.